MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 Add a chart to a dashboard is through the addition of a **Chart for Work Items** widget.
 You can add the chart to a dashboard as shown in the following procedure, or by adding the **Chart for Work Items** widget directly.
 For more information, see [Configure a chart for work items widget](configure-chart-work-items-widget.md).

 > [!TIP]
 > All query charts are limited in size.
-YOu can resize and configure charts that you add to a dashboard by opening the **Chart for Work Items** widget used to display them.
+You can resize and configure charts that you add to a dashboard by opening the **Chart for Work Items** widget used to display them.

 - Select the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon for the chart you want to add, and select **Add to dashboard**.